Which actor does Rod Stewart want to play him in a biopic? - 96.5 KOIT

 Thanks to the success of musical biopics like Rocketman and Bohemian Rhapsody, there's been speculation about future biopics based on the lives of every other legendary British rock star.
 Rod Stewart says he's all for it, and he even has some ideas about who should play him.

-During a recent interview on BBC Radio 2, it was suggested to Rod that Welsh actor Rhys Ifans would be a good choice.
+During a recent interview on BBC Radio 2, it was suggested to Rod that Welsh actor Rhys Ifans [Reese Iffins] would be a good choice.

-But, Rod noted, "He's gotta do something with his [hair]" -- to match the singer's famous rooster 'do, natch.
+But, Rod noted, "He's gotta do something with his [hair]" -- to match Rod's famous rooster 'do, natch.

-The Rock & Roll Hall of Famer had another casting suggestion, too.
+The Rock and Roll Hall of Famer had another casting suggestion, too.

-Stewart reported that he's also working on music, and working out constantly.
-"I don't think I've ever been as fit as I am now, 'cause I've got nothing else to do!" the 75-year-old joked.
+Stewart says he's also working on music, and working out constantly.
+"I don't think I've ever been as fit as I am now, 'cause I've got nothing else to do!" the 75-year-old jokes.

 Copyright © 2020, ABC Audio.
 All rights reserved.